Vyral/john-graham/_posts/2019-12-17-happy-holidays-from-legacy-group.md

 {% include youtube.html %}

-*A we reflect on 2019, we want to share our gratitude for all of your support.&nbsp;*
+*As we reflect on 2019, we want to share our gratitude for all of your support.&nbsp;*

 Friends and Clients,&nbsp;